fbpx

 Of course, the most obvious indication is if you see black.

-The best option and safest option in Dr. Sponaugle’s opinion is to call a professional mold testing company that will take samples of the air quality in your home.
+In Dr. Sponaugle’s opinion, the best option and safest option is to call a professional mold testing company that will take samples of the air quality in your home.
 They’ll be able to identify what type of mold you have and then recommend the next steps.
 It’s better to be safe and find out if you have no mold than to live unknowingly in a black mold-infested home before it’s too late.

 How to Clean Black Mold

-Now that we’ve explained why black mold is dangerous, I’m sure you’re anxious to remove it.
+Now that we’ve explained why black mold is dangerous, you’re anxious to remove it.

 You’ve already identified where it’s coming from.